jgudgin/cadenza/README.md

 crash could lose.

 This repo is the engine only.
 It has no idea what task it's orchestrating
-- no finance code, no fixed workflow, nothing domain-specific at all.
+- no fixed workflow, nothing domain-specific at all.
 See [`cadenza-modeler`](https://github.com/jgudgin/cadenza-modeler) for a complete real example built on it: a financial-modelling workflow with an LLM-drafted-assumptions loop, a validation step that dynamically fans out